singularityhub/registry/README.md

  - The content type for Singularity I don't think exists.
 Can it exist and require a single binary (via a url) and then just be validated using a digest?
  - What goes in the config section then?

+# Next Steps

+ 1. I will create GitHub Actions to interact with storage, and build.
+ 2. I'll create a front end interface for the Github Pages registry [see this issue](https://github.com/singularityhub/container-storage/issues/1)
+ 3. I'll connect the two so that there is a workflow to update the GitHub repository, and it will build and deploy a new container to storage and the API.